pallasaikumar2001/Multi-Form/Readme.md

 ### What I Learned

+This project provided significant insights into the following:
+* Form Validation: Implemented form validation for required fields like- email formatting, and step submissions.
+* Tailwind CSS: Leveraged utility-first classes to style components, enhancing design efficiency quickly.
+* DOM Manipulation: Managed multiple steps dynamically by updating the DOM as the user navigates through the form.

 This project helped me enhance my skills in working with **Tailwind CSS**.
-Below are some examples of code I’m proud of: